mohammadjafarpoor/mushrooms-clustering-dataset/README.md

 # mushrooms-clustering-dataset
-Try to predict the class of mushrooms with clustering algorithms. this dataset is from https://www.kaggle.com/uciml/mushroom-classification
+Try to predict the class of mushrooms with KModes and KPrototypes (Clustering Algorithms) this dataset is from https://www.kaggle.com/uciml/mushroom-classification

 Done by Mohammad Jafarpoor